-All public pipe junctions shall be made using a manhole.
+All public pipe junctions shall be made using a manhole (see Section 4.4.7 Manholes and maintenance shafts).
 This does not necessarily include laterals, which are subject to provisions in Section 4.4.4 Lateral connections to the public stormwater network.
 Junctions shall be appropriately benched as outlined in the Regional Specification for Water Services.